 2. Under Workflow and Project Detail Pages, click Project Detail Pages.

-3. Click the Documents tab on the Ribbon.
+3. Click the Documents tab on the ribbon.

-4. Select the check box next to the PDP page you want to modify and on the Document tab, click Delete Document.
+4. Select the check box next to the PDP you want to modify, and on the Document tab, click Delete Document.

 5. When prompted to confirm this action, click OK.

-Deleted PDPs go to the recycle bin on the main PDP page.
-Your administrator determines how long items are available in the Recycle Bin.
+Deleted PDPs go to the recycle bin on the main PDP.
+Your administrator determines how long items are available in the recycle bin.

 Workflow Stages

-This section is written to help you will learn how to create and modify stages and phases as part of a Project Server workflow which has been preinstalled.
+This section will help you learn how to create and modify stages and phases as part of a preinstalled Project Server workflow.
 A workflow is simply a process for achieving a goal.
 In terms of Project Server, a workflow is used to support your project lifecycle.

 If you have difficulty completing these steps in your own environment, you will need to contact your Project Server administrator.

-Developing a custom workflow is best supported by your server administrator and is beyond the scope of this book.
+Developing a custom workflow is best supported by your Project Server administrator and is beyond the scope of this book.

-Within each workflow, there are a number of steps (also called stages) that individuals must go through to complete each phase.
-Project Server supports a sequential series of stages to ensure every project is created in the same way and important business information is captured at the exact time it is needed.
-Since stages are building blocks towards a phase, they are being addressed first.
-Throughout this section, you will explore the existing concept of stages and how they relate to PDPs to address a business need.
-While working with stages you will create, modify and delete them.
+Within each workflow, individuals must go through a number of steps (also called stages) to complete each phase.
+Project Server supports a sequential series of stages to ensure that every project is created in the same way and important business information is captured at the exact time it is needed.
+Since stages are building blocks toward a phase, they are addressed first.
+Throughout this section, we explore the existing concept of stages and how they relate to PDPs to address a business need.
+While working with stages, you will create, modify, and deletePDPs.

-What is a Stage?
+What Is a Stage?

 A stage is a step within a project lifecycle or project workflow.
-Stages are subcomponents to a phase.
+Stages are subcomponents of phases.
 Each stage has a minimum of one project detail page associated with it.
 Using multiple stages can enforce a business process.
 Some things that can be controlled on the PDP include being required to enter information in certain fields and submit the page before you can continue.
 Some stages require another party to approve your submission before moving to the next stage.

 As you move from stage to stage, additional PDPs can be shown while other PDPs can be hidden to prevent changes to submitted information.
-It also prevents individuals from jumping ahead and creating a schedule when the high-level proposal for the project has not been approved yet.
+Hiding select PDPs also prevents individuals from jumping ahead and creating a schedule when the high-level proposal for the project has not been approved yet.

 Default Stages Available in Project Server

-To get started with a workflow in Project Server, Microsoft has already provided a five phase workflow containing multiple stages.
+To get started with a workflow in Project Server, Microsoft has provided a five-phase workflow containing multiple stages.
 You can choose to accept the stages provided, modify them, or delete them as desired.
 Since each stage represents a step in the workflow, you can compare your current business process with the listed stages and look for the deltas.
 Pending internal discussion, you can then make modifications as needed.
-The rest of this section focuses on changes to stages, while the following section focuses on changes to phases.
+The rest of this section focuses on changes to stages; the next section focuses on changes to phases.

-Below is a list of the default stages available underneath the default phases they are affiliated with:
+The next list presents the default phases with their associated default stages.+

-Phase – Create
+Phase—Create